Retreat Rules & Regulations

-It is important that people transcend their sexual drives during the retreat.
-This allows the opening of the higher heart energy, liberation and bliss to develop without fear, competitive behaviour, imposing on others sexually, etc. Celibacy is encouraged though not enforced.
-It is important to act with love in all your actions and kindness and compassion.
-Couples need to be discreet and act in a sensitive compassionate manner not flaunting their relationship.
+You are free to have sexual relations as you wish here.
+However, it is important that people transcend their sexual drives during the retreat and engage sexually at the highest level of love.
+This allows the opening of the higher heart energy, liberation and bliss to develop without fear, competitive behaviour, imposing on others sexually, etc. It is important to act with love in all your actions and kindness and compassion.

 e) Physical contact

 This must always be with the other person’s clear permission.
 This may be part of a retreat process to engage in physical contact and this agreement gives your consent to such contact.
+Consent to be adjusted in yoga postures is agreed to by yourself unless you specifically say otherwise.
 In certain specified retreats such as Vipassana it is important that there should be no physical contact, between persons of the same or opposite sex for the entire retreat unless a staff member directs otherwise as part of the retreat process or gives permission for retreat students to do so.
 This is not a requirement for general or private retreats or visits to the ashram BUT you must act respectfully and with clear permission if you touch another and not do so to distract others on the retreat.

 f) Religious objects, crystals, charms, rosaries, musical instruments etc.